CEPBEP/CEPBEP/README.md

    **↓**

+- **2026 — Unique architectural convergence: Foldit + qFoldIT become Rust-first.** During 2026, the original Foldit ecosystem and the qFoldIT fork/evolution independently converged on Rust as their canonical systems language.
+Foldit moved its core application, molecular exchange, viewer and plugin boundaries into a Rust-centered architecture; qFoldIT consolidated its scientific contracts, mission control, UAG/UWI, evidence, runtime adapters, and UEFN Toolbelt into a Rust-first canonical workspace.

+   **↓**

 - **2026-08-01 — qFoldIT begins maintaining a development diary in the official Anthropic Claude Science developer conversation.** This marks the transition from a **game-science prototype** to an openly **documented scientific-agent integration** program aligned with frontier AI workflows.

    **↓**